Lavender Essential Oil: The Story of Lavender

-During World War 1, lavender essential oil was used as an antiseptic and disinfectant in treating the soldiers’ wounds, and sterilising medical equipment.
+During World War 1, the lavender essential oil was used as an antiseptic and disinfectant in treating the soldiers’ wounds and sterilising medical equipment.
 Civilians were encouraged to gather all the lavender they could to send to the soldiers at the Front where medicine was in heartbreakingly short supply.

 Why It’s So Good?

 - a sedative